The resources on this page include manuals, newsletters, decision support tools and links to other harm reduction websites.

 Toward the Heart is our main harm reduction website.
 It features support for registered sites, health professional resources and a staff area.
 It also includes topic sections on reducing harm, naxloxone programs, overdose and working together.

-Join Us page to sign up for email updates about Toward the Heart and other harm reduction news in British Columbia.
+See the Join Us page to sign up for email updates about Toward the Heart and other harm reduction news in British Columbia.

 - registered sites support – materials for harm reduction, take-home naloxone and facility overdose response sites registered in one of our programs, as well as how to become a registered site